aws-samples/sqlservertools/SqlServerAssessmentTool/readme.md

 Input Parameters:

-* auth    .
-S for Sql server , W for windows Authentication
+* auth    : S for Sql server , W for windows Authentication
-* login   .
-Sql server login ( if option is 'S')
+* login   : Sql server login ( if option is 'S')
-* password .
-Sql server password ( if option is 'S')
+* password:  Sql server password ( if option is 'S')
-* collectiontime .
-Collectiontime in minutes
+* collectiontime : Collectiontime in minutes
-* sqlserverendpoint='C:\RDSTools\out\RdsDiscovery.csv'  .
+* sqlserverendpoint:'C:\RDSTools\out\RdsDiscovery.csv' .
 Server list to be assessed by defualt the Tool will read the output from rdsdiscovery tool .
-* options  .
+* options  :
     * upload , for manual assessmnet upload ( more about this option , in the manual assessmnet section)
     * C  , cleanup
     * T , Terminate the assessment before the collectiontime end .
+    * 'dbmem' to generate Memory allocation per db . it sill be inb c:\rdstools\in
+    * '95'   to generate RDS insance using  CPu 95 percentile metrics .

-The Tool will create a Sqlagent Job that will run every minutes to populate 5 tables created in msdb:
+   i.e  C:\RDSTools>SqlServerAssessment.bat -auth S -login sql -password password -options 'dbmem','95' The Tool will create a Sqlagent Job that will run every minutes to populate 5 tables created in msdb:

 * Sql_collectnioStatus: this table will have the collection job information, start time finish time and status.